-A team of scientists at The University of Texas have received a $3.3 million grant from the National Institute on Alcohol Abuse and Alcoholism, a division of the National Institutes of Health(NIH) to develop a new drug that targets addiction.
-The new drug will focus on brain signaling systems.
+A team of scientists at The University of Texas has received a $3.3 million grant from the National Institute on Alcohol Abuse and Alcoholism, a division of the National Institutes of Health(NIH) to develop a new drug that targets addiction.
+The new anti-addiction medication will focus on brain signaling systems.

 Harris has not revealed whether or not the new medication will be a pill.
 He said it’s too early in the project’s development stage to be certain of the form of drug the team will create.

 There are eight researchers on the project.
 They all have backgrounds in alcohol research and instrumentation techniques.
 All are affiliated with the University of Texas’ addiction research center and a few of them are members of the College of Pharmacy and the College of Natural Sciences.